-The nursery school “Curriculum” is at the centre of the Three Year Syllabus (Piano Triennale dell’Offerta Formativa) of Saint Denis School.
+The nursery school “Curriculum” is at the centre of the Three Year Educational Plan (Piano Triennale dell’Offerta Formativa) of Saint Denis School.

-This Syllabus is based on the European key areas of knowledge in education and are in accordance with the Italian Ministry of Education’s 2012 Indications, law n.
+This Plan is based on the European key areas of knowledge in education and is in accordance with the Italian Ministry of Education’s 2012 Indications, law n.
 107/2015.
 This refers to personal, social, local and general needs and to pedagogic, psychologic and neuroscientific theories such those of Piaget, Bruner, Montessori, Visalberghi, De Bartolomeis, Gardner and Goleman.

 The daily activities for pupils follow the guidelines indicated in the “fields of experience” for nursery schools:

 living things, objects and phenomena

 Teachers’ choices of activities and when and how they are developed are based on learning contents, methods, organization and assessment.
 In particular, teachers observe:

 · children in their first weeks of school ;

 · their rhythm and speed of learning;

 · their obvious interests and preferences;

 · their degree of learning of the first skills.